iml130/mlir-emitc/README.md

 ## Supported Conversions and Translations

-Conversions are supported for [MLIR-HLO](https://github.com/tensorflow/mlir-hlo) ops and some ops of the standard and Tensor dialect.
+Conversions are supported for [MLIR-HLO](https://github.com/tensorflow/mlir-hlo) ops and some ops of the arith and Tensor dialect.
 In addition, support for converting Tensor Operator Set Architecture [(TOSA)](https://mlir.llvm.org/docs/Dialects/TOSA/) dialect to EmitC is emerging.
 The `emitc-opt` tool supports the following options: